dmansour2000/android-kotlin-cleanarchitecture/README.md

  ### Description

-This native Android mobile app, built Using Kotlin, Dependency Injection, Dagger and RetroFit rettrieves the users' GitHub Repos list and navigates to them in a web view.
+This native Android mobile app, built Using Kotlin, Dependency Injection, Dagger and RetroFit retrieves the users' GitHub Repos list and navigates to them in a web view.

 ### App Screenshots
 <p>